Cheap Train Tickets to PlymouthGet the best ticket prices to Plymouth with our split ticket search

 "I'm partial to the Cornish coast, as it's near where I grew up in Plymouth.
 The views across the water are stunning.
 I love walking along the sandy beaches and the seafront paths.”
 Tom Daley

-Located between the mouths of the rivers Plym and Tamar, Plymouth is the largest city in the south coast of England and has the most extensive naval base all over Western Europe.
-Tourism is one of the most important aspects of the economy of Plymouth.
-Almost 12 million tourists visit the city each year and there are plenty of activities available for all kinds of visitors.
-You can learn to kayak and sail, tour a gin distillery, check out an aquarium, or go on a boat trip towards a nearby bay!
+Located between the rivers Plym and Tamar's mouths, Plymouth is the largest city on the South coast of England, with the most extensive naval base across Western Europe.
+Tourism is perhaps the most significant industry in Plymouth; with almost 12 million visitors each year, there are plenty of activities available for everyone.
+You can go kayaking, sailing, on a gin distillery tour, to an aquarium, or on a boat trip.

-There are so many things to see and do in Plymouth.
-If you are into museums, check out the Plymouth City Museum and Art Gallery and The National Marine Aquarium.
-You can also make a stop at the Plymouth Gin Distillery, which is the oldest working distillery in England and has been concocting gin since 1793.
+There are so many things to see and do in Plymouth; it is well worth checking out the City Museum and Art Gallery and The National Marine Aquarium.
+You can also make a stop at the Gin Distillery, which is the oldest working distillery in England and has been producing gin since 1793.

 You can get to Plymouth from London Paddington in just over 3 hours, with trains running regularly.

 Plymouth is famous for its golden sandy beaches, meaning it is also perfect for surfing and swimming.